openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The VC and VP formats supported by an AS should be published in its metadata (see (#as_metadata_parameters)).
 The formats supported by a client may be set up using the client metadata parameter `vp_formats` (see (#client_metadata_parameters)).
 The AS MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.

-Note that when the Client is requesting presentation of a VP containing a VC, Client MUST indicate in the `vp_formats` parameter, supported formats of both VC and VP.
+Note that when a client is requesting presentation of a VP containing a VC, the client MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}

-`presentation_definition_uri` is used to the retrieve the `presentation_definition` from the resource at the specified URL, rather than being passed by value.
+`presentation_definition_uri` is used to retrieve the Presentation Definition from the resource at the specified URL, rather than being passed by value.
 The AS will send a GET request without additional parameters.
-The resource MUST be exposed without further need to authenticate or authorize.
+The ressource MUST be exposed without further need to authenticate or authorize.

 The protocol for the `presentation_definition_uri` MUST be HTTPS.

-For example the parameter value "https://server.example.com/presentationdefs?ref=idcard_presentation_request" will result in the following request
+For example the parameter value `https://server.example.com/presentationdefs?ref=idcard_presentation_request` will result in the following request

 ```
   GET /presentationdefs?ref=idcard_presentation_request HTTP/1.1
   Host: server.example.com
 ```

-and response.
+and response:

 ```
 HTTP/1.1 200 OK